 Unlike other cash advance apps that take at least one business day to transfer your money, Activehours pays you as soon as you finish your work.
 This application works for almost all business sizes, thus making it easier for workers to get money instantly instead of waiting for their payday.
 However, your employer needs to have an account at Activehours.
 The app will ask you about your employer and your working hours.

 You also need to connect your bank account with this app.
 Another advantage of using Activehours is you can withdraw as much as $100 from your paycheck every day.
 There are no fees or hidden charges for any withdrawals, making it a handy app for daily wage-earners.
-In addition to getting instant payments, you can also track your expenses as and when you spend.
+In addition to getting instant payments, you can also track your expenses.

 8. Ingo Money

 Ingo Money provides a host of features like Dave, such as getting cash paychecks, personal checks, and business checks, anytime, anywhere.
 In terms of speed, it has the upper hand over Dave.
 Ingo Money transfers money within minutes.
 You don't need to wait for a business day to take out an advance.